Lebesgue's Density Theorem and definable selectors for ideals: Introduction

-for all Borel codes $x \in \mathrm{B}$, and the graph of $D$ is a Boolean combination of $\Sigma^1_1$ sets.
+for all Borel codes $x \in \Borelcodes$, and the graph of $D$ is a Boolean combination of $\Sigma^1_1$ sets.
 In particular, $D$ is universally Baire measurable.\footnote{We refer the reader to \cite{Ke95} for standard definitions in descriptive set theory throughout this paper.
 We also review the definition of universally Baire in Section~\ref{section complexity}.}

-The situation is entirely analogous for the Lebesgue measure (i.e. coin-tossing measure) on Cantor space ${}^\omega 2$ (see e.g. \cite[Section 8]{MR3003923} or \cite[Proposition 2.10]{Mi08}).
+The situation is entirely analogous for the Lebesgue measure (i.e. coin-tossing measure) on Cantor space ${}^\omega 2$ (see e.g. \cite[Section 8]{andrettacamerlo2012} or \cite[Proposition 2.10]{Mi08}).
 It further follows from the isomorphism theorem for measures \cite[Theorem 17.41]{Ke95} that a definable selector exists for the null ideal with respect to any Borel probability measure on a standard Borel space.

 Similarly, a definable selector (with domain the Borel sets) exists for the \emph{meager ideal} on any Polish space.
 This is the smallest $\sigma$-ideal containing all nowhere dense sets (i.e., sets whose closure has empty interior).
+When $I$ is the meager ideal we can define a selector by letting

-In this case, let $D_\I(A)=\bigcup\{U\mid U$ open, $A\cap U$ comeager in $U\}$ for any set $A$ with the Baire property (i.e., any set which has meager symmetric difference with some Borel set).\footnote{For a different definition of density point which generalizes the standard notion and is at the same time meaningful for the meager ideal, see \cite{Poreda85} (we discuss this in Section~\ref{section convergence density}).}
+for any set $A$ with the Baire property (i.e., any set which has meager symmetric difference with some Borel set).\footnote{For a different definition of density point which generalizes the standard notion and is at the same time meaningful for the meager ideal, see \cite{Poreda85} (we discuss this in Section~\ref{section convergence density}).}

-In this article we isolate a class of ideals, the \emph{strongly linked tree ideals} for which likewise there exists a definable selector.
+In this article we isolate a class of ideals, the \emph{strongly linked tree ideals} for which likewise there exists a definable selector (cf.\ Definition~\ref{definition strongly linked}).
 For this result, we utilize the connection between $\sigma$-ideals and \emph{forcing}.\footnote{This connection has been explored for instance in \cite{brendlekhomskiiwohofsky, goldstern1995tree, kanovei2013canonical, ikegami2010, shelahspinas, MR2391923}.} To make our paper as accessible as possible we give a short but self-contained review of this connection in Section~\ref{section tree ideals}.